 - A prosperity message

 - A protection message (for reversed cards)

-This is the only card deck that I have seen to have a specific relationship message.
+This is the only card deck that I own that contains a specific relationship message.
 It is very useful.

 (From the publisher): Colette Baron-Reid has expertly blended elements of the I-Ching, Norse runes, traditional tarot, and other ancient divination tools into a sacred communication system: Wisdom of the Oracle.